Beyond Scenic Views – Windermere Hotel

 The Windermere Hotel offers a haven of comfort and character, with 75 tastefully appointed rooms catering to every kind of traveller.

-Some rooms even grace you with spellbinding views of the lake, painting a watercolor masterpiece right outside your window.
+Some rooms even grace you with spellbinding views of the lake, painting a watercolour masterpiece right outside your window.

 Windermere’s prime location makes it the perfect base for exploring the wonders of the Lake District.

-If you are looking for holiday cottage accommodation near Windermere enquire here.
+If you are looking for Lake District Holiday Cottage accommodation near Windermere, ring 07785944194 enquire here.